silviot/edx-platform-wiki/Courseware-Traversal-Visualization.md

 In this grayscale graph, each line represents the path of a single student.
 Mousing over a line will make it red and more opaque.
 ![visualization-br](http://snag.gy/tIzZN.jpg)

+Neither of these graphs have an explicit horizontal axis.
+What appears to be a horizontal axis is composed of student paths which visit each component of the courseware in order.